 In 2005 Royal Engineer was joined on the Island by sister Army Austerity locomotive No.WD192 Waggoner.
 In May 2008 the National Army Museum transferred the ownership of both Army locomotives to the Isle of Wight Steam Railway.

-The locomotive is currently undergoing repairs on the Isle of Wight Steam Railway.
+The locomotive is operational following undergoing repairs on the Isle of Wight Steam Railway.